FredHutch/Wellstone_BiLateral_Biopsy/README.md

 # Wellstone_BiLateral_Biopsy

-This repository is created to support the computational transparency and reproducibity of our published paper: Validation study of the association of MRI and FSHD gene signature reveals markers of whole muscle and systemic disease progression.
+This repository is created to support the computational transparency and reproducibility of our published paper: Validation study of the association of MRI and FSHD gene signature reveals markers of whole muscle and systemic disease progression.